petersalmon/petersalmon.github.io/README.md

 Data Science Portfolio by Peter Salamon
 ======

 This portfolio is a collection of data analysis and machine learning projects I have created in an effort to hone my skills as a data scientist and machine learning engineer.
 Projects are divided into 3 broad categories below.
-It is recommended that guests view the projects in Jupyter nbviewer; links are provided below each project title.
-Additional projects can also be seen at [rpubs.com/Peters64s](https://rpubs.com/Peters64s).
+It is recommended that guests view the projects in Jupyter nbviewer if given the choice; links are provided below each project title.

 Data Processing and Exlporation
 ------